rudalkunwar/GarbageComplaintSystem/README.md

 ## License

-This project is licensed under the Rudal Kunwar.
+This project is licensed under the AAAAAAAAAAAAAkash .